Measurement of $C\!P$ asymmetry in $D^0 \to K^0_{\rm S} K^0_{\rm S}$ decays with Run 3 data: Correction of nuisance asymmetries

 In the calibration sample, the absence of selection criteria requiring compatibility of the \Dz final-state particles with the primary vertex in the dedicated \hlttwo selection leads to a low-purity sample.
 To improve the $S/B$ ratio, additional offline selections are applied, while maintaining strict consistency between the calibration and signal selections to ensure an accurate cancellation of detector effects.

 First, all offline selections applied to the signal sample that can be directly ported to the calibration sample are applied to equalise the kinematic distributions and the fraction of secondary decays.
 Then, requirements on variables including the particle-identification information of final-state tracks, vertex-fit quality of \Dz, \KS and \Dstarp mesons, and the opening angles between the final-state particles are applied to further suppress the combinatorial background.
 The resulting sample has a high purity ($S/B\sim 13$) and it is used for the weight calculation.
 The \Delm distribution of calibration candidates is shown in Fig.~\ref{fig:nobias_cuts}.
-It is verified that the residual background under the \Delm peak does not introduce any bias in the measurement.
+It is verified on block E data that the potential bias in the measurement due to the residual background under the \Delm peak is less than $10^{-4}$.

 The newly adopted calibration mode is not self-conjugate, in contrast to the previously used \decay{\Dz}{\Kp\Km} decay~\cite{LHCb-PAPER-2020-047}.
 To account for this, the analysis procedure is modified with respect to the earlier \lhcb measurement.
 The decay proceeds primarily through the intermediate \decay{\Dz}{\Kstarm(\KS \pim)\pip} channel, which produces a charge-asymmetric momentum distribution of the two pions.
 As a result, the detector response may differ between signal and calibration candidates, since positive and negative pions traverse regions with distinct charge-dependent detection asymmetries in the two samples.
 To eliminate this spurious effect, the three-momentum of the pions from the \Dz decay is weighted in the calibration sample to make it charge symmetric, before being used as input to the kNN classifier that calculates the signal weights.
 The charge-symmetrisation procedure employs an independent kNN classifier, trained to distinguish candidates based on the charge of the highest-momentum pion and the kinematics of both final-state pions.
 The effectiveness of this correction is confirmed by verifying that a kNN classifier can no longer separate \Dz from \Dzb after the weights are applied.
 The correction shifts the final result by about $0.1\%$, corresponding to roughly $14\%$ of the statistical uncertainty, and the associated systematic uncertainty is therefore negligible compared to other contributions.